Frances Separovic: Later career and public recognition

 In 2012 Frances Separovic was made Fellow of the International Society for Magnetic Resonance (ISMAR), the Biophysical Society (USA) and the Australian Academy of Science – the first woman to be elected to the AAS in the field of chemistry.
 At the time, Separovic had published over 130 papers and successfully organized more than 25 conferences, which she has since more than doubled.
-Frances was one of twelve IUPAC Distinguished Women in Chemistry/Chemical Engineering awardees and received the University of New South Wales Alumni Award for Science & Technology in 2017, the Royal Australian Chemical Institute Margaret Sheil Leadership Award in 2019, the Rosalba Kampman Distinguished Service Award of the Biophysical Society in 2024, and the Leach Lecture Medal of the Lorne Proteins Conference in 2025.
+Frances was one of twelve IUPAC Distinguished Women in Chemistry/Chemical Engineering awardees and received the University of New South Wales Alumni Award for Science & Technology in 2017, the Royal Australian Chemical Institute Margaret Sheil Leadership Award in 2019, the Rosalba Kampman Distinguished Service Award of the Biophysical Society in 2024, the Leach Lecture Medal of the Lorne Proteins Conference in 2025, and elected Fellow of the Royal Society of Victoria in 2026.

 In March 2018 Separovic was inducted into the Victorian Honour Roll of Women and, in February 2019, became Redmond Barry Distinguished Professor Emeritus at the University of Melbourne.
 Frances was appointed an Officer of the Order of Australia (AO) in the 2019 Queen's Birthday Honours for her "distinguished service to science education, particularly to biophysical chemistry, as an academic, and to young women scientists".
 On International Women's Day 2024, she received a Croatian Women of Influence (Science & Technology) award and in November 2024 was awarded Docteur Honoris Causa by University of Bordeaux.